rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/compose/sop_compose_8.md

 ---
-title: 'SOP: Compose and Repo Sync'
+title: 'SOP: Compose and Repo Sync for Rocky Linux 8'
 ---

 This SOP covers how the Rocky Linux Release Engineering Team handles composes and repository syncs for the distribution.
 It contains information of the scripts that are utilized and in what order, depending on the use case.